Zures-TN/Zures-TN/README.md

 - 🌱 I'm currently learning C, C++, and JavaScript

-- 💬 Ask me about the methodology of hackers
+- 💬 Ask me about the methodology of pentesting

 - 📫 How to reach me **zures001@gmail.com**